Navigating Dementia: A Guide for Compassionate Home Care

 Understanding the Dementia Journey

 Dementia is not a single disease; it is an umbrella term for a range of symptoms associated with a decline in memory, reasoning, and other thinking skills.
 Alzheimer's disease is the most common cause, accounting for 60-80% of cases.
 Other types include vascular dementia, Lewy body dementia, and frontotemporal dementia.
+Each type presents differently, but all progressively impact a person's ability to navigate daily life.

 Communication Strategies: Connecting Beyond Words